matthieugomez/tidy/README.md

 stata-tidy
 ===========

+This is a basic implementation of the  [tidyr package](https://github.com/hadley/tidyr) from R.
 ## gather
 gather transforms a wide dataset into a long dataset.
 The command takes a varlist as an argument, composed of the list of variables to gather.